 - You can call us on 03000 200 292 to request a form by post.

 - You can download an application for Council Tax Reduction

 It is important to let us know about changes in your situation within 4 weeks.
 If you wait longer than this then we may be unable to backdate your new award and you might lose money as a result.

-You can let us know by downloading and completing a Change of Circumstance form.
+You can let us know by completing the online form:

 Discretionary Housing Payment

 In some specific circumstances Discretionary Housing Payments can be used to make up a shortfall in housing benefit, or to help towards a deposit or removal costs to allow you to access suitable housing.
 Please see the links below for more information or to download an application form.

 It may be possible to backdate your claim for Housing Benefit and/or Council Tax Reduction and pay it from an earlier date if you have good reason for not claiming on time.
 Housing Benefit and/or Council Tax Reduction can be backdated for up to three months if you are of pensionable age.
 If you are younger than this, Housing Benefit can be backdated for one month and Council Tax Reduction can be backdated for six months.
 If you feel you have good cause for your claim/application to be backdated (for example, if you have been in hospital before claiming) then please contact us.

 Council Tax bands E-H relief